-Learning to work independently is one objective of your studies This idea of the important ability to handle freedom and responsibility means, for example, that:
+Learning to work independently is one objective of your studies

+Research and teaching are strongly connected This idea of the important ability to handle freedom and responsibility means, for example, that:

 - Professors have a high level of freedom to decide about the form and the content of courses they give and exams they carry out.
 There is no strict curriculum which professors have to follow but they may decide very freely what to include, what to emphasize in a lecture and what not.
 They are open to feedback from the students, however, and most of them are prepared to take the wishes and demands of students into account, whenever possible.
 Therefore: Whenever students have ideas or requests relating to the content of a lecture, they should talk to the lecturers.
 That is absolutely common and widely accepted. - For exams there are some general rules which have to be applied but apart from that professors may formulate questions as they want, and personal styles are quite different.
 Therefore, it is very important before an exam to get advice from students who already took the same or another exam with this specific professor. - Students have some freedom to choose special topics within their study program.
-In MSE they may choose two concentration areas. - Students may come to individual agreements with their professors/lecturers.
+In MSE you have got a wide range of elective courses. - Students may come to individual agreements with their professors/lecturers.
 This refers, for example, to reports they have to write or presentations they have to give.
 The individual agreement may be about length, content, deadline, form, etc.